 But when I arrived in Aruba it turned out that there are not scores of flamingos roaming around all over the beaches, they are in just one spot – a private island owned by a hotel.

-Renaissance Island is a private island connected to the Renaissance Hotel, which is located in the main shopping area of Aruba.
+Renaissance Island, where Flamingo Beach is located, is a private island connected to the Renaissance Aruba Resort and Casino, which is located in the main shopping area of Aruba.
 It’s somewhat close to the cruise port and the airport in Oranjestad.

-In order to access the island you have two options: You can stay at the Renaissance Hotel since it’s included as a hotel perk, or you can pay a $99 fee for access to the island for the day.
+In order to access the island you have two options: You can stay at the Renaissance Hotel since it’s included as a hotel perk, or you can pay a $125 fee for access to the island for the day.
 It includes the boat transfer, lunch on the island, and a drink.
+You can book a spot ahead of time here.

 There is, however, a caveat.
 The hotel sells a maximum of 30 passes to the island per day to non-guests, so it is possible that you could arrive at the hotel and find that they are sold out.